-The AQP will provide notification of all final non-appealable civil enforcement actions to the Chairman of the Environmental Commission, the Chairman of the Tribal Council, and the Administrator and Technical Secretary of the Colorado Air Quality Control Commission.
+The AQP will provide notification of all final non-appealable civil enforcement actions to the Environmental Commission, Tribal Council, and the State Liaison for the Environmental Commission, at least annually.
 Information provided may include a summary of enforcement actions (number of enforcement cases and type of enforcement actions) of the most recent fiscal year.

-2. Annual Report
+2. Annual Update

-An annual report on compliance and enforcement activities completed by AQP will be presented at the first Commission meeting of each Fiscal Year.
-This report will present the status of compliance monitoring (inspections) with respect to the Compliance Monitoring Strategy and summarize enforcement actions initiated by the AQP.
+An annual update on compliance and enforcement activities completed by the AQP will be presented at an Environmental Commission meeting each Fiscal Year.
+This update will present the status of compliance monitoring (inspections) with respect to the Compliance Monitoring Strategy and summarize enforcement actions initiated by the AQP.